Laura-Jay/Cybsafe-pokedex-backend/README.md

 - Pokemon should be ordered by ID
 - I should see a pokemon's ID, name and 5 other characteristics

-### 2) As a user I can put a GET request to the server including an id or name and return that specific pokemon
+### 2) As a user I can put a GET request to the server including an id or name and return that specific pokemon (Complete)
 - Name should return regardless of case used

 ### 3) As a user I can put a GET request to the server including a type and return all pokemon of that type